Shangdi: Zhou dynasty

 In the later Shang and Zhou dynasties, Shangdi was conflated with Heaven (天, Tiān).
 The Duke of Zhou justified his clan's usurpation through the concept of the Mandate of Heaven, which proposed that the protection of Shangdi was not connected to their clan membership but by their just governance.
 Shangdi was not just a tribal but instead an unambiguously good moral force, exercising its power according to exacting standards.
 Shangdi's favor could thus be lost and even "inherited" by a new dynasty, provided they upheld the proper rituals.

+Modern researches have paid attention to the adoption of Shang religious practices by the Zhou dynasty, and particularly, the continued worship of Shangdi through altered forms.
+Modern explanations are based on the parallel between Shang and Zhou adoptions.
+Historically, the regency of the Duke of Zhou sought to re-stabilize the Zhou dynasty.
+The Zhou court modeled their adoption after the Shang, whose imports of local cults as well as official worship of tribal deities played an important role in maintaining kingly sovereignty of the monarchs over subjugated polities.
+According to Ruth H. Chang, continuation of Shang religion also provided opportunities to further share changing religious activities the newly conquered Shang people.
+The Zhou dynasty aimed to make an impression that the term "Di" was native to them.
+These actions were perceived by Chang as a Zhou attempt at a similar cult adoption for the purpose of uniting Shang and Zhou under one political entity.